There's nothing like a delicious gluten free pumpkin muffin to say 'hello Fall!'

 So if are like me and don't have your muffin scooper handy, here's a trick to improvise... use a large spoon and a rubber spatula.
 Scoop with the spoon and scrape our with the spatula.
 Leaves virtually no mess and the spatula allows you to get all the batter.

 After a quick bake in the oven these gluten free pumpkin muffins are ready to be enjoyed!
-And if you’ve enjoyed this recipe, give it a share and a rating!

 Gluten Free Pumpkin Muffins

-- 1 1/2 cups gluten free flour mix
+- 200 grams gluten free flour mix about 1 ½ cups

-- 2 tsp. pumpkin pie spice
+- 2 teaspoons pumpkin pie spice

-- 1 tsp. baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1 large egg
+- 2 large eggs

-- 3 Tbsp. vegetable oil
+- 3 Tablespoons vegetable oil

-- 3 Tbsp. whole milk or cream
+- 3 Tablespoons almond milk

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - In a medium bowl, add the gluten free flour mix, pumpkin pie spice, baking soda and salt.
 Mix with a whisk to combine.

 - Add the flour mixture to the pumpkin mixture all at once and mix just until combined.
-The smell of it should be starting to tempt your tastebuds.

 - Using a muffin scooper, or a large spoon, spoon the batter into the prepared muffin cups.
-As an extra touch, top each muffin with a pinch of sugar – this is not essential, but adds a nice finished look on the top.

 - A spatula makes portioning the muffin batter easy and less messy.